secana/EnhancedSessionMode/README.md

 Contains scripts to enable "Hyper-V Enhanced Session Mode" for Linux

-## Fedora 29
+## Fedora

-This tutorial shows how to install and configure **Enhanced Session Mode** on **Fedora 29**.
-The script was not tested on older Fedora versions but should work there, too.
+This tutorial shows how to install and configure **Enhanced Session Mode** on **Fedora**.
+The script was not tested on older Fedora versions than 29.

-Form more information have a look at the correpsondig blog post for [Enhanced Session Mode under Fedora 28](https://secanablog.wordpress.com/2018/10/24/enhanced-session-mode-under-fedora-28/).
+Form more information have a look at the corresponding blog post for [Enhanced Session Mode under Fedora 28](https://secanablog.wordpress.com/2018/10/24/enhanced-session-mode-under-fedora-28/).

 ### Clone repository